outpaddling/Coding-Standards/README.md

     code I develop ends up in libraries.

-    We can employ top-down programming so that the needs of applications drive the API design, while at the same time targeting most code for a library.
+    We can employ top-down programming so that the needs of applications drive the API design, while at the same time targeting most code for more general use.
-    To achieve this, first develop each new function as part of the application it will serve, but design it to be part of a library to which it will be moved after it is fully tested.
+    To achieve this, first develop each new function as part of the application it will serve, but design it to be independent of the program so that it can be easily moved to a library after it is fully tested.

     For example, the libxtend strupper() function was developed as part of fastq-trim, which must use case-insensitive comparison.
-It also uses a string comparison method that tolerates a few differences due to DNA sequencing read errors, hence strcasecmp() will not work.
-The adapter sequence to be compared to all reads is converted to upper case using strupper() ahead of time for efficiency.
+Fastq-trim also uses a
+    string comparison method that tolerates a few differences due to DNA sequencing read errors, hence strcasecmp() will not work.
+The adapter sequence to be compared to all reads is converted to upper case using strupper() ahead of time so that the LC->UC conversion is done only once, rather than during every comparison.
 Once fastq-trim was fully tested, strupper() was moved to libxtend.

 2. Absolutely no global variables unless there is no alternative.
 In my